scala/scala-collection-contrib/README.md

-# Scala Collection Contrib
+# scala-collection-contrib

-This module provides extra features to the Scala standard collections.
+This module provides various additions to the Scala 2.13 standard collections.

-## New Collection Types
+## New collection types

 - `MultiSet` (both mutable and immutable)
 - `SortedMultiSet` (both mutable and immutable)
 - `MultiDict` (both mutable and immutable)
 - `SortedMultiDict` (both mutable and immutable)

-## New Operations
+## New operations

 The new operations are provided via an implicit enrichment.
 You need to add the following import to make them available: